awsdocs/aws-config-developer-guide/doc_source/dynamodb-pitr-enabled.md

 # dynamodb\-pitr\-enabled<a name="dynamodb-pitr-enabled"></a>

-Check that point in time recovery is enabled for Amazon DynamoDB tables\.
+Checks that point in time recovery \(PITR\) is enabled for Amazon DynamoDB tables\.
+The rule is NON\_COMPLIANT if point in time recovery is not enabled for Amazon DynamoDB tables\.

 **Identifier:** DYNAMODB\_PITR\_ENABLED